 When resilient, self-organized citizen action is actively quashed, any crisis will deepen.
 Moreover, the professionals will not find their jobs getting easier.
 Rather, by patronizing and restricting citizen action, professionals tend only to see their burdens grow worse.

-Take our first example -- the resonant tragedy that struck America when a new millennium was just nine months old.
-For four years, the professional protector caste (PPC) has been relentless in pushing a false interpretation of what happened on September 11, 2001.
+Take our first example — the resonant tragedy that struck America when a new millennium was just nine months old.
+For four years, the Professional Protector Caste has been relentless in pushing a false interpretation of what happened on September 11, 2001.
 Pundits of both left and right speak repeatedly of public "fear and panic."
 Both the administration and its critics tend to parse the problem relentlessly in terms that bicker over which branch of the protective caste should be given more power over our lives.

 But look closer.
 They offer no real evidence for anything remotely like extensive or systematic panic, either during the terrorist attacks or in the aftermath.
 Along with Boston Globe correspondent Elaine Scarry, I have tried to show the exact opposite.
 What the events of 9/11 appear to have shown was a moment when the Age of Amateurs came briefly, gloriously, into the foreground, showing some of its true potential for the 21st Century.